CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfoAllOf.md

 HasWorkflowWorkerTaskCount returns a boolean if a field has been set.

-### GetVar0ClusterProfile
+### GetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) GetVar0ClusterProfile() HyperflexClusterProfileRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar0RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar0ClusterProfile returns the Var0ClusterProfile field if non-nil, zero value otherwise.
+GetVar0RollbackWorkflow returns the Var0RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar0ClusterProfileOk
+### GetVar0RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar0ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar0RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar0ClusterProfileOk returns a tuple with the Var0ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0RollbackWorkflowOk returns a tuple with the Var0RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0ClusterProfile
+### SetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) SetVar0ClusterProfile(v HyperflexClusterProfileRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar0RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar0ClusterProfile sets Var0ClusterProfile field to given value.
+SetVar0RollbackWorkflow sets Var0RollbackWorkflow field to given value.

-### HasVar0ClusterProfile
+### HasVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) HasVar0ClusterProfile() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar0RollbackWorkflow() bool`

-HasVar0ClusterProfile returns a boolean if a field has been set.
+HasVar0RollbackWorkflow returns a boolean if a field has been set.

-### GetVar1SwitchProfile
+### GetVar1ClusterProfile

-`func (o *WorkflowWorkflowInfoAllOf) GetVar1SwitchProfile() FabricSwitchProfileRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar1ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar1SwitchProfile returns the Var1SwitchProfile field if non-nil, zero value otherwise.
+GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.

-### GetVar1SwitchProfileOk
+### GetVar1ClusterProfileOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar1SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar1ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar1SwitchProfileOk returns a tuple with the Var1SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1SwitchProfile
+### SetVar1ClusterProfile

-`func (o *WorkflowWorkflowInfoAllOf) SetVar1SwitchProfile(v FabricSwitchProfileRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar1ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar1SwitchProfile sets Var1SwitchProfile field to given value.
+SetVar1ClusterProfile sets Var1ClusterProfile field to given value.

-### HasVar1SwitchProfile
+### HasVar1ClusterProfile

-`func (o *WorkflowWorkflowInfoAllOf) HasVar1SwitchProfile() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar1ClusterProfile() bool`

-HasVar1SwitchProfile returns a boolean if a field has been set.
+HasVar1ClusterProfile returns a boolean if a field has been set.

-### GetVar2RollbackWorkflow
+### GetVar2SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2RollbackWorkflow() WorkflowRollbackWorkflowRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2SwitchProfile() FabricSwitchProfileRelationship`

-GetVar2RollbackWorkflow returns the Var2RollbackWorkflow field if non-nil, zero value otherwise.
+GetVar2SwitchProfile returns the Var2SwitchProfile field if non-nil, zero value otherwise.

-### GetVar2RollbackWorkflowOk
+### GetVar2SwitchProfileOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

-GetVar2RollbackWorkflowOk returns a tuple with the Var2RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar2SwitchProfileOk returns a tuple with the Var2SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2RollbackWorkflow
+### SetVar2SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) SetVar2RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar2SwitchProfile(v FabricSwitchProfileRelationship)`

-SetVar2RollbackWorkflow sets Var2RollbackWorkflow field to given value.
+SetVar2SwitchProfile sets Var2SwitchProfile field to given value.

-### HasVar2RollbackWorkflow
+### HasVar2SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) HasVar2RollbackWorkflow() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar2SwitchProfile() bool`

-HasVar2RollbackWorkflow returns a boolean if a field has been set.
+HasVar2SwitchProfile returns a boolean if a field has been set.

 ### GetVar3Profile